zonemaster/zonemaster-engine/docs/logentry_args.md

 | testcase       | A Zonemaster test case, or `all`   | A test case identifier.                                     |

-## Preliminary or proposed names or types
+## Preliminary or proposed arguments

-The names in in this are not fully defined.
-If used it should follow the pattern of defined argument names, be fully defined and moved to the list of defined argument names.
+The *arguments* in in this table are not fully defined.
+If used it should follow the pattern of defined *arguments*, be fully defined and moved to the list of defined *arguments*.

 | Argument name  | Type of value                      | Description and formatting                                  |
 |--------------- |------------------------------------|-------------------------------------------------------------|